-By studying A Level French you will develop and deepen your language skills and you will widen your appreciation of cultural aspects of France and other French-speaking countries.
-You will become a sought-after member of the international community as a direct result of your enhanced language skills, there being a national shortage of competent linguists.
+By studying A Level French you will develop and deepen your language skills and widen your appreciation of cultural aspects of France and other French-speaking countries.
+You will become a sought-after member of the international community especially with there being a national shortage of competent linguists.

 French is a major language of both the EU and the UN and it is widely spoken across the world in more than 60 Francophone countries.
-You will have opportunities to put theory into practice and you will come into contact with native speakers of the language.
-There may be an opportunity for travel to France.
-If you are keen on language study, enjoy new social situations and you are prepared to speak, then A level French is for you.
+You will have the chance to put theory into practice coming into contact with native speakers of the language with an opportunity to travel to France.
+If you are keen on language study, enjoy exploring new cultures and communicating with others, then A level French is for you.

 What will I study?

 Theme 1: The changes in French society.